US Cash Products-Midwest gasoline markets pare gains

 * Harbor markets shrug off Philly refinery fire

-Group Three gasoline differentials fell 1.50 cents per gallon and Chicago gasoline slid a half cent on Wednesday, according to trade sources.
+Group Three gasoline differentials fell a penny a gallon and Chicago gasoline slid a half cent on Wednesday, according to trade sources.

 Marathon did not specify on Wednesday when the unit is likely to come back online.
 [ID:nN1E77N0UU]